patconnole/openc2-oif-orchestrator/docs/README.md

-# O.I.F.
-(OpenC2 Integration Fabric)
+# OpenC2 Integration Framework OIF

 ## Overview

-OpenC2 Integration Framework (OIF) is a project that will enable developers to create and test OpenC2 specifications and implementations without having to recreate an entire OpenC2 ecosystem.
-The OIF consists of two major parts.
+The OpenC2 Integration Framework (OIF) is a project that enables developers to create and test OpenC2 specifications and implementations without having to recreate an entire OpenC2 ecosystem.
+OIF consists of two major parts.
 The ["OIF Orchestrator" (this repository)](https://github.com/oasis-open/openc2-oif-orchestrator) which functions as an OpenC2 producer and the "[OIF Device](https://github.com/oasis-open/openc2-oif-device)" which functions as an OpenC2 consumer.
-Due to port bindings it is recommended that the Orchestrator and the Device not be run on the same machine.
+Due to port bindings it is recommended that the Orchestrator and the Device not be run on the same machine without careful handling of the container ports.

-> **DPL Question:**  can we say something about running them in
-> multiple VMs or Docker containers hosted on the same
-> machine?
-Or should we explicitly say that's not a good idea.

 This document contains the information necessary for experienced developers to begin working with the OIF Orchestrator.
 A